Peregri/StarLegacy.Wiki/Planets/Aecor.md

 ## Quick Notes

 This planet is based on the islands of Greece.
 It is mostly ocean, but there are islands and small continents.
-The dominating force is the Anarchists with many claims of land and warships.
+The dominating force on Aecor is the Anarchists, who have many land claims and warships.

 [View it on the map](https://dynmap.starlegacy.net/?worldname=Aecor)